FHWA/MoDOT Partnering Agreements

 Applicable to Projects available for close out

 - MoDOT and FHWA will close projects on a timely basis.
 The timelines

-- FS will maintain an electronic listing all project files available
+- FS will maintain an electronic listing of all project files available

 project files, closed or otherwise, as authorized in the Audit Charter

-- AI will select projects from the list for audit.
-The selection will be made using any of the following methods:
+- AI will select projects from the list for engagement.
+The selection

 - Block sampling